marianmoldovan/importer-challenge/README.md

   * routes.js.
 Includes the only route, /upload and links it to the controller
   * Dockerfile.
 Deployment package of the app

+### Development
+  * To install the dependencies, run: ```yarn install```.
+For this you need yarn installed
+  * To run this app isolated, run in the shell: ```yarn run start```
+  * You need a mongodb instance to run the code, you could use a dockerized instance.
+Try ```docker run -d -p 27017-27019:27017-27019 --name mongodb mongo:4.0.4```

 ### Test

 Located in the test folder, the command ```yarn run test``` will trigger the two tests.
 Using a mongodb mock, inserts a sample csv with 4 columns and after calling the api, checks if the API returned 202 and if the collection has the inserted documents.

 ## Reader

+Located in the [reader](https://github.com/marianmoldovan/importer-challenge/tree/master/reader) folder.
+It contains a Python project using Flask microframework.
+Node project that uses the framework Koa to expose a single endpoint, /upload that accepts a file and returns an 202 Accepted if there where no errors.

+### Usage

+ * GET /query
+ * Params:
+   * country.
+Optional.
+Filter by country
+   * sector.
+Optional.
+Filters the response by sector
+   * parent.
+Optional.
+Filters for the desired parent sector
+ * Pagination.
+By default the endpoint will return the first 20 items.
+You can paginate using the following url parameters:
+   * limit.
+Optional, by default, 20.
+Indicates how many items you want in the response.
+   * offset.
+Optional, by default, 0.
+Indicates how many items the query should skip.

+### Dependencies
+  * [Flask](https://www.palletsprojects.com/p/flask/).
+Microframework for web apps.
+Simple to use, one of the most popular frameworks.
+  * [Flask-PyMongo](https://github.com/dcrosta/flask-pymongo).
+MongoDB client library in python

+Also, for testing purposes, it also relies on:
+  * pytest.
+Library for performing tests

+### Code

+The directory reader has a folder called [application](https://github.com/marianmoldovan/importer-challenge/tree/master/reader/application) containing a Flask app.
+There are 4 files:
+  * __init__.py.
+Contains the factory method that builds the Flask app along with it's necesary dependencies
+  * config.py.
+Containing the necessary configuration for the project
+  * db.py.
+Containing the mongo client
+  * reader.py.
+Containing the flask blueprint for the query endpoint.
+Where is located all the logic related to the endpoint itself

+### Development
+  * To install the dependencies, first create a virtualenv: ```python3 -m venv .flaskenv```.
+Then activate it: ```source .flaskenv/bin/activate```.
+And then install the dependencies, ```pip install -r requirements.txt```
+  * To run this app isolated, run in the shell: ```flask run```
+  * You need a mongodb instance to run the code, you could use a dockerized instance.
+Try ```docker run -d -p 27017-27019:27017-27019 --name mongodb mongo:4.0.4```

+### Test

+The project tests it's set up with pytest and has a local configuration file, so to trigger the test, you only have to call ```pytest```from the root folder.

+## Deploy/instalation